 While many Canadian Christmas traditions are strikingly similar to those celebrated in the U.S., the many diverse provinces have unique takes on the jolly holiday.
-With influences from Scotland, England, Germany, France and the U.S., Canadians enjoy a rich holiday filled with family and tradition.
+With influences from Scotland, England, Germany, France, and the U.S., Canadians enjoy a rich holiday filled with family and tradition.

 Christmas Similarities to U.S.

 Children anxiously await the arrival of Santa on Christmas Eve, although some families may wait until New Year's Day for present exchanges.
 Christmas stockings are hung with the hopes of being filled with presents and goodies the next morning.
 Like Americans, many Canadian children believe Santa comes down the chimney and leaves presents by the tree to be found in the morning.
 Some families do all of their gift-opening on Christmas Eve instead of Christmas Day.

-- Beef, turkey or goose as the main dish
+- Beef, turkey, or goose as the main dish

 - Tourtiere, a meat pie served in Quebec and other provinces